-Issues seen as Problems instead of Strenghts
+Differences are seen as Problems instead of Strengths

-More common Issues
+More Common Issues

-Webb et al. (2005) have kindly given permission to replicate the following list of more common presenting complaints for more-able children in the hope that teachers, parents and professionals will become more knowledgeable about which behaviours should be considered with special care.
+Webb et al. (2005) have kindly given permission to replicate the following list of more common presenting complaints about more-able children in the hope that teachers, parents and professionals will become more knowledgeable about which behaviours should be considered with special care.

 All the identified behaviours can be a problem in their own right.
-Intense, sensitive, overexcitable more-able children aren’t immune to emotional and behavioural disorders, but their behaviour should be thoroughly investigated before treatment.
+Intense, sensitive, over-excitable more-able children aren’t immune to emotional and behavioural disorders, but their behaviour should be thoroughly investigated before treatment.

-The diagnosis must include knowledge of the environment and the individual, because a mismatch between those two could lead to so called ‘problem behaviour’.
+The diagnosis must include knowledge of the environment and the individual because a mismatch between those two could lead to so-called ‘problem behaviour’.
 (Webb et al., 2005)